mahendran-indiabees/MyScripts/Doc/Terraform/02_Architecture.md

 * Google Cloud Provider: For controlling resources on the Google Cloud Platform

 #### State file
-Terraform state is a critical component of Terraform that records all the metadata and configurations of the infrastructure managed by Terraform.
-The state file is usually named terraform.tfstate
+Terraform state is a critical component of Terraform that records or track all the metadata and configurations of the infrastructure managed by Terraform.
+The state file is usually named **terraform.tfstate**

 #### Provisioner
 * Provisioners in Terraform are used to execute scripts or actions on local or remote machines as part of the resource creation or destruction process.